 FSC 410 Special Topics 3 hours

-Selected topics and issues in forensic science as chosen by the instructor
+Selected topics and issues in biology as chosen by the instructor.

 FSC 440 Forensic Chemistry 4 hours